-It was not practicable to extend our auditing procedures sufficiently to satisfy ourselves as to the fairness of trust fund balances in the accompanying financial statements as of September 30, 2017 and 2016 due to the effects of certain parties for whom OST holds assets in trust disagreeing with balances recorded by OST and/or having requested an accounting of their trust funds, and of which certain of these parties have filed claims against the United States Government.
+It was not practicable to extend our auditing procedures sufficiently to satisfy ourselves as to the fairness of trust fund balances and related changes in trust fund balances in the accompanying financial statements as of September 30, 2018 and 2017 due to the effects of certain parties for whom OST holds assets in trust disagreeing with balances recorded by OST and/or having requested an accounting of their trust funds, and of which certain of these parties have filed claims against the United States Government.
 Trust fund balances enter into the determination of financial position and changes in trust fund balances.